jdpoveda/Sandbox-android-app/README.md

 Search for these comments in the app to check the steps needed to implement that feature:

-// ****MVVM - Create a Model, Repository, View and ViewModel and connect them.
+// ****ViewModel - Create ViewModel and connect with View and repository.
 (Jetpack LiveData, ViewModel)

+// ****Repository - Create a Repository to manage all the data source in 1 place

 // ****ViewBindingFragment - Use view binding to replace findViewById for Fragments (Jetpack ViewBinding)